 Non-beginner programmer with a unix background looking to pick up C# - What do I read? [more inside]

 I am trying to clone a Sun V440 server that is using the built-in raid (not disksuite).
 When I move the seed drive from the original server to the new server, the raidctl program complains that the drive is already part of another raid set (which it is), but I'd like to use it anyways as a seed for the new server.
 Any tips?

 How do you go about when you look for a part-time entry-level software developer job? [more inside]

+Using Finder is murdering my mind.
 What's the most efficient way to move/delete/rename files, view sort by metadata?
 On a Mac.
 Getting good with unix commands?
 Some sort of Vim file management system cobbled together with plugins?

 Where can my colleague go in the U.S. for up to a week of sysadmin training and mingling? [more inside]

 I'm seeking to write a shell script (probably using sed) that will be given some text and will abbreviate it for me.
 I've no need to reinvent the wheel, if such a shell script already exists.
 More inside. [more inside]

 Recommendations for a tiny Unix distro for serving servlets and nothing else. [more inside]

 UNIX.
 There's /usr/bin/time to measure how much time a unix command needs to finish.
 What's the equivalent for spitting out how much memory a unix command needed to allocate to finish it's work? [more inside]

 The /usr/bin/ssh program on my work Mac got deleted.
 Without the install disc, how do I download and install a replacement so I can do shell stuff again?